-Value for Money: The appearance of scotch mist when water is added suggests it hasn’t been filtered and there’s a lot of flavour here, though I must admit, the palate doesn’t quite live up to the complexities of the nose.
-For those that know the Islay regulars well however, this seems worth a shot at £45.
+Thoughts: The appearance of Scotch mist when water is added suggests it hasn’t been filtered and there’s a lot of flavour here, though I must admit, the palate doesn’t quite live up to the complexities of the nose.
+For those that know the Islay regulars well, however, this seems worth a shot at £45.

 Water improved the experience and brought some additional layers of flavour.
 Nothing too radical but different enough to be an interesting purchase.

 Given my earlier introduction to the Character of Islay Whisky Company, you would be forgiven for expecting the name of this dram to be inspired by some great fable from days of old but in fact, it is another play on words, and not a very good one.
-Apparently when said aloud, Grace Ìle sounds like Grey Seal, of which there are multitudes in the seas around Islay.
-Now, I am no expert in Scottish Gaelic but I have been trying very hard to learn it for the last eight months and in my understanding, “Ìle” is pronounced more like “eela” than “eel”.
+Apparently when said aloud, Grace Île sounds like Grey Seal, of which there are multitudes in the seas around Islay.

 Even more baffling is a passage describing the whisky that reads “much like the grey seals populating the dark waters of Islay, its elusiveness only enhances its power, mischievous charms and tendency to win a good day’s fishing.”
 I rarely suffer from writer’s block but on this occasion, I’ve got nothing.